SteadyCadence/api-docs/content/04-project.md

 ID | Title
 ---|---
-PU | Project User
+A  | Organization administrator or platform superuser (has the same permissions as a project manager) PM | Project Manager
 DC | Data Collector
-PM | Project Manager
+PU | Project User

 ##### Example Project Member JSON Object